wrench-project/eduwrench-slurm-terminal-simulator/narrative/README.md

 ## The sbatch command

-You were given an account on a batch-scheduled cluster with 10 nodes.
+You were given an account on a **batch-scheduled cluster with 64 nodes**.
 You have logged in to cluster's *head node*, on which you can run Slurm commands to use the cluster's nodes.
-The **sbatch** command is used to submit jobs.
+The `sbatch` command is used to submit jobs.
 It takes a single command-line argument, which is the name of a "batch script".
 The batch script specifies the job request, and in particular the desired number of nodes and duration.
 The first thing for you to learn is how to submit a job.

 ## Simulated scenario